vasil-sarandev/Knowledge-base/misc/study-plan.md

 **Goal**: Reinforce concepts, performance tradeoffs, and relational databases.

-1. SQL & PostgreSQL & ORMs
+1. SQL
+2. PostgreSQL
+3. TypeORM / Prisma / Sequelize (pick one)

 Once you're ready with the cheatsheets and learning, build a TicketMaster Clone.